GibsDev/node-password-manager/README.md

 Starts server.js

-### `githooks`

-`git config core.hooksPath .githooks`

-Configures git to use the `.githooks` directory for git hooks.
-Git hooks are normally stores in the .git directory and are not comitted with the project.
-We need a place to store them in the project, and this tells git where to find them.

-The custom `pre-commit` githook is used to do a production build before comitting.
-This ensures the repo has production ready code already in it so anyone who downlods the project can run it without needing to install dev dependencies first.

 ### `start:dev`

-`npm run githooks && concurrently -n "webpack,server" "cross-env NODE_ENV=development npx webpack" "cross-env NODE_ENV=development nodemon server.js"`
+`concurrently -n "webpack,server" "cross-env NODE_ENV=development npx webpack" "cross-env NODE_ENV=development nodemon server.js"`

 Registers the githook script in the case a developer makes changes that need to be built for production.